-POSSIBLE INDICATORS TO BEGIN EARLY INTERVENTION /HELP Level 1
+POSSIBLE INDICATORS TO BEGIN EARLY INTERVENTION/HELP Level 1

 Child's health and general development is age appropriate.
-Child is brought up in stable circumstances where parents can meet their child's needs with the support of universal services.
+Child is brought up in stable circumstances where parents are able to meet their child's needs with the support of universal services.